zaczap/bios201/Workshop2/README.md

 comparing RNA seq from healthy lung samples to lung samples from patients with idiopathic pulmonary fibrosis (IPF).

-We have provided you with FASTQ files from 8 normal and 8 control samples.
+We have provided you with FASTQ files from 8 normal and 8 IPF samples.
 For this activity, we will be restricting our analysis to chromosome 10 to speed up some of the running times.